dvanoni/notero/README.md

-In addition to providing a convenient way to open a Notion page from Zotero, the link attachment also serves as a reference for Notero so that it can update existing pages instead of creating duplicate pages for a given Zotero item.
+In addition to providing a convenient way to open a Notion page from Zotero, the link attachment also serves as a reference for Notero so that it can update the corresponding Notion page for a given Zotero item.

 ### Syncing Items

 By default, Notero will sync items in your monitored collections whenever they are modified.
-You can disable this functionality by unchecking the **Sync when items are modified** option in Notero preferences.
+You can disable this functionality by unchecking the **Sync when items are modified** option in the Notero preferences.

 You can also sync items from the collection or item context menus (right-click):